xhimkum/TestRepo/README.md

 #if origin already exists in the repository
 git remote add origin https://github.com/YOUR-USERNAME/YOUR-REPOSITORY.git It means pretty much what it says, the remote origin already exists, ie. you've already set it up before.
 You can type git remote -v to see what/where remotes are set.
 If you made a mistake before you can type "git remote rm origin" to clear it out and try again.
+###################################################
+#Connect your local project folder to your empty folder/repository on Github.
+The screen you should be seeing now on Github is titled 'Quick setup — if you’ve done this kind of thing before'.

+Copy the link in the input right beneath the title, it should look something like this: https://github.com/mindplace/test-repo.git This is the web address that your local folder will use to push its contents to the remote folder on Github.

+1.Go back to your project in the terminal/command line.

+2.In your terminal/command line, type git remote add origin [copied web address]

+Example: git remote add origin https://github.com/mindplace/test-repo.git

+3.Push your branch to Github: git push origin master

+4.Go back to the folder/repository screen on Github that you just left, and refresh it.
+The title 'Quick setup — if you’ve done this kind of thing before' should disappear, and you should see your files there.